swills1/dnsblock/README.rst

 What's the point?
 -----------------
-Blocklists are maintained lists of hosts you may want to block on your network.
-These lists change.
+Blocklists are curated lists of hosts you may want to block on your local network.

+Blocklists are maintained and updated regularly.

-Dnsblock allows you to schedule pulling down blocklists, rebuilding your zone file, and restarting your DNS software without you ever having to be involved.
+Dnsblock allows you to schedule pulling down blocklists as they change, rebuilding your zone file, and restarting your DNS software without you ever having to be involved.

 Dnsblock also allows you to ingest multiple blocklists at once.